<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 &nbsp;

-<h3><strong>The Importance of Inspections</strong></h3>
+<h3><b>The Importance of Inspections</b></h3>

-Scheduled crane inspections are critical in controlling costs by confirming compliance with local regulations and <a href="https://condra.co.za/en/service-division/" target="_blank" rel="noopener">identifying potential safety or production risks</a> early.
-An annual compliance inspection alone is not sufficient to ensure ongoing compliance, as regulations typically require a combination of preventative maintenance, corrective repairs, general overhauls, engineering assessments, and periodic load testing to maintain safe and reliable operation.
+<span style="font-weight: 400;">Scheduled crane inspections are critical in controlling costs by confirming compliance with local regulations and </span><a href="https://condra.co.za/en/service-division/" target="_blank" rel="noopener"><span style="font-weight: 400;">identifying potential safety or production risks</span></a><span style="font-weight: 400;"> early.
+The timeframe of these inspections is determined by the duty cycle of the crane.
+An annual compliance inspection is standard for 2m or 1Am light-duty units.
+Cranes that are used often require three monthly inspections.
+It is always advisable to consult with a technical expert at Condra to determine the best service interval for your specific duty cycle.
+However, this alone is not sufficient to ensure ongoing compliance, as regulations typically require a combination of preventative maintenance, corrective repairs, general overhauls, engineering assessments, and periodic load testing to maintain safe and reliable operation. </span>

-Ongoing service support, including maintenance contracts, spare parts availability, and rapid technical response, plays a critical role in sustaining crane performance over its operational lifespan.
+<span style="font-weight: 400;">Ongoing service support, including maintenance contracts, spare parts availability, and rapid technical response, plays a critical role in sustaining crane performance over its operational lifespan.
+At Condra, our dedicated service division delivers ongoing support, keeping heavy-duty lifting equipment compliant and operational. </span>

 &nbsp;

-We specialise in lifting equipment <a href="https://condra.co.za/en/single-crane-solution-for-ngwadini/" target="_blank" rel="noopener">designed for demanding industries</a> such as foundries, automotive manufacturing, power generation, and heavy engineering.
-These applications often require heat-resistant components, high-duty classifications, or advanced control systems that standard cranes cannot provide.
+<span style="font-weight: 400;">We specialise in lifting equipment </span><a href="https://condra.co.za/en/single-crane-solution-for-ngwadini/" target="_blank" rel="noopener"><span style="font-weight: 400;">designed for demanding industries</span></a><span style="font-weight: 400;"> such as mining, processing plants, foundries, automotive manufacturing, power generation, and heavy engineering.
+These applications often require heat-resistant components, high-duty classifications, or advanced control systems that standard cranes cannot provide. </span>

-A crane installation in South Africa relies on in-depth industry knowledge, local expertise, and long-term support.
-Condra combines all three, offering custom systems engineered for diverse operating conditions locally and globally. <a href="https://condra.co.za/en/about-us/" target="_blank" rel="noopener">Partnering with us</a> ensures safety, performance, and operational value that continues after the initial installation.<p>The post <a rel="nofollow" href="https://condra.co.za/en/what-a-crane-installation-south-africa-involves/">From Design to Commissioning: What a Crane Installation in South Africa Really Involves</a> appeared first on <a rel="nofollow" href="https://condra.co.za/en/">Condra</a>.</p>
+<span style="font-weight: 400;">A crane installation in South Africa relies on in-depth industry knowledge, local expertise, and long-term support.
+Condra combines all three, offering custom systems engineered for diverse operating conditions locally and globally. </span><a href="https://condra.co.za/en/about-us/" target="_blank" rel="noopener"><span style="font-weight: 400;">Partnering with us</span></a><span style="font-weight: 400;"> ensures safety, performance, and operational value that continues after the initial installation.</span><p>The post <a rel="nofollow" href="https://condra.co.za/en/what-crane-installation-in-sa-really-involves/">From Design to Commissioning: What a Crane Installation in South Africa Really Involves</a> appeared first on <a rel="nofollow" href="https://condra.co.za/en/">Condra</a>.</p>

 ]]></content:encoded>